Shale gas production: Fayetteville formation (bcf/d) - United States - EIA STEO - Monthly

 This series is part of the dataset: Shale gas production in the US (EIA STEO)

 Download Full Dataset (.xlsx)Latest updates.
-In the Fayetteville formation, the production of shale gas was 0.667 bcf/d in January 2026, compared to 0.711 in December 2025.
-This marks a reduction of 6.19 percent.
+In the Fayetteville formation, the extraction of shale gas stood at 0.695 billion cubic feet per day in March 2026, compared to 0.684 in February 2026.
+This represents an increase of 1.61 percent.

 Latest values